-First, reflexive verbs in Spanish represent an action that affects the same subject of the sentence when they are conjugated.
-Sometimes they may be used to refer to some activities in general, for example: “ejercitarse” (to exercise) or “bañarse”.
-Spanish verbs usually end in “ar”, “er” and “ir” in their infinitive form, but reflexive verbs end in “se” in their basic form.
-Notice that “Se” is a reflexive pronoun in Spanish and this pronoun may change depending on what we are trying to say.
+All verbs in Spanish represent an action that usually affects an object, for example: Yo barro el piso, where YO (I) is the subject, BARRER (sweep) is the action and EL PISO (the floor) is the object.
+Unlike other verbs, reflexive verbs in Spanish represent actions that affects the subject of the sentence not the object.
+Regular verbs usually end in -AR, -ER and -IR in their infinitive form, but reflexive verbs always end in any of these endings plus the reflexive pronouns -SE in their basic form, for example: BAÑAR + SE = BAÑARSE.
+The reflexive pronoun -SE may change depending on what we are trying to say.
 We could transform any simple verb into a reflexive verb, but sometimes it would not make sense.
-The following picture shows how we can create reflexive verb in Spanish and two different ways to use them.
+The following picture shows how we can create reflexive verb in Spanish and two different ways to use them in sentences.
 Click on the picture to enlarge it.

 The rules to conjugate reflexive verbs in Spanish (chart, list + examples)